shanecelis/bevy_plane_cut/README.md

 * `simple` - A red sphere with a plane cut.
 * `simple_screenspace` - A red sphere with a plane cut in screen space.
-* `moving_cut` - The plane cut moves in and out.
+* `moving_cut` - A red sphere with a plane cut moving in and out.

 ## Not Working Examples

 * `simple_deferred` - same as simple but using deferred pipeline.
   NOTE: This one does not look right on my machine.
 * `deferred` - A red sphere rendered with deferred pipeline.
 Does not look right.
+This has no plane cut at all.
+I'm using macOS, so I'd be curious if it looks correct on other platforms.
 * `two_cuts` - This is a material that has been extended by `PlaneCutExt` twice.
   However, it has a bug.
 See `two_cuts.rs` example for more details.
 PRs welcome!